Jeepers-Gitters/OXE_EAcc/README.md

  - CPU: Main CPU address, only IPv4 addresses supported
  - Port: Default is 2533.
 May be needed in case of NATed connection to OXE (Never tried)
  - WorkingDir: The directory on your PC where you want to save tickets files and log.
 Should have write permissions.
- - Logging: If set to "1" writes log file of received messages
+ - Logging: If set to "1" writes log file of received messages.
+Log file gets overwritten every time this script is run
  - Debugging: If set to "1" enables debugging messages on console
- - CDRPrint: If set to "1" prints CDR one-liner on console
+ - CDRPrint: If set to "1" prints CDR one-liner on console for monitoring purpose
- - CDRBeep: If set to "1" beeps on every ticket received (could be annoying) Changed parameters are taken into account after restart of script Sending of CDR, MAO and VoIP tickets from CPU also needs certain configuration on PABX side - see System Documentation
+ - CDRBeep: If set to "1" beeps on every ticket received (could be annoying) Changed parameters are taken into account after restart of script Sending of CDR, MAO and VoIP tickets from CPU also needs certain configuration on PABX side - see OXE's System Documentation
 # Run
- Set execution Policy for Powershell scripts on your PC or server so that you can run this script (See e.g. <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4>)
+ Start Powershell console (not recommended to run it in Windows Powershell ISE or Visual Studio Code) Set execution Policy for Powershell scripts on your PC or server so that you can run this script (See e.g. <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4>)
+ Run script .\yeacct
 # To-Do
+* Ctrl-C processing inside the script for clean break
 * Spatial Redundancy support
 * Script signing for security
 * Windows Service mode (for automatic restart etc)